-Risk linked to investments in bonds, debt securities, fixed income products (including high yield securities) and convertible bonds

-For sub-funds that invest in bonds or other debt securities, the value of these investments will depend on market interest rates, the issuer's credit quality and liquidity considerations.
-The net asset value of a sub-fund that invests in debt securities will fluctuate to reflect interest rates, perception of issuers' credit quality, market liquidity and exchange rates (if the currency of investment is different from the reference currency of the sub-fund holding the investment).
+Risk linked to investments in bonds, debt securities, fixed income products (including high yield securities), convertible bonds and contingent convertible bonds credit quality, market liquidity and exchange rates (if the currency of investment is different from the reference currency of the sub-fund holding the investment).
 Some sub-funds may invest in high yield debt securities whose level of income may be relatively high (in comparison to an investment in higher quality debt securities).
 However, the risk of capital depreciation and losses on such debt securities will be higher than on lower-yielding debt securities.